AnthonyArfaux/htrdr_kmin/README.md

 This program implements a rendering algorithm that computes the radiance in the spectral interval [380, 780] nanometres that reaches an image through a pinhole camera.
-The rendered scene is at least composed of an infinite 1D atmosphere along the Z axis.
+The rendered scene is at least composed of an 1D atmosphere along the Z axis.
 Optionally, one can add 3D data describing the cloud properties and/or a geometry describing the ground with a lambertian reflectivity.
 The clouds and the ground, can be both infinitely repeated along the X and Y axis.

 In addition of shared memory parallelism, htrdr supports the [*M*essage *P*assing *I*nterface](https://www.mpi-forum.org/) specification to